olincollege/flappybird/README.md

 ```
 sudo apt-get install libsdl2-dev
 ```
-The SDL library is a cross-platform development library for writing computer games in C. This command will install the appropriate version, SDL 2.
+The SDL Library is a cross-platform development library for writing computer games in C. This command will install the appropriate version, SDL 2.
 SDL 2.0 and above is available under the zlib license from https://www.libsdl.org/.

 Install SDL_Text
 ```
 sudo apt-get install libsdl2-ttf-dev
 ```
-The SDL Text library works in conjunction with the SDL library to render text using TrueType fonts.
+The SDL Text Library works in conjunction with the SDL Library to render text using TrueType fonts.
 SDL_ttf 2.0 is available under the zlib license from https://wiki.libsdl.org/SDL2_ttf/.

 Note that the SDL library may not work properly on a virtual machine.